Find your next read...

 Spencer FC has over 1.9 million online subscribers who enjoy his football, gaming and eSports videos.
 4-million people watched him play with Champions League and World Cup winners at Wembley Stadium.
 To-date, he has had over half a billion views on YouTube and is at the forefront of football's new digital world.

-Cliff Kuang (Author) Cliff Kuang is a design strategist at Google, and an award-winning journalist.
+Cliff Kuang (Author) Cliff Kuang is a UX designer and an award-winning journalist.
 He was previously the design editor at Wired and Fast Company, where he has edited or written over 7,000 articles on design.
 His writing has also appeared in the New York Times Magazine, Bloomberg Businessweek, and The Economist.
 Robert Fabricant (Author) Robert Fabricant is a co-founder of Dalberg’s Design Impact Group and former Vice President of Creative for Frog Design.
 He has won numerous design awards and has written and spoken widely on design and social impact, for outlets including the Harvard Business Review and SXSW.